-Telling someone who you trust how you are feeling can be really helpful, or you may prefer to express your feelings in writing or with the use of images.
+Telling someone who you trust how you are feeling can be really helpful.
 You might be surprised to find out that others have felt in a similar way before and they may be able to provide advice and support.

 It can be helpful just to have someone listen to how you are feeling and help you think things through.
 You might find it helpful to give them this booklet to read to help them understand how you might be feeling.